thinkaurelius/neo4j-gremlin-plugin/README.md

 ...or, if you already registered another plugin, modify the setting accordingly.

-## Build and deploy into Neo4j Server
+## Deploy into Neo4j Server

+To build and deploy Neo4jGremlinPlugin, please use the bash commands below.
+If you wish to use existing binaries, download from the [releases](https://github.com/thinkaurelius/neo4j-gremlin-plugin/releases) section of this repository.

 ```sh
 mvn clean package